kpsdev1/The-Recipe-Blog/README.md

 **EPIC | Register / Sign in and out**
 - As a User I can create an account so that I can add my own recipes and comment on other peoples recipes.
-- As a User I can Sign-in / Sign-out so that can access features when signed in and sign-out so that no one can access my account.
+- As a User I can Sign-in / Sign-out so that I can access features when signed in and signed out so that no one can access my account.

  *Please note that user stories **Search Recipe** and **Like Comments** have not been implemented in this sprint and plan to be in the next one, **Reset password** will not be implemented as of now.*